sigp/lighthouse/docs/onboarding.md

 appreciated and your contributions will help not only the community but all the contributors.

+We've bundled up our Goals, Ethos and Ideology into one document for you to read through, please read our [About Lighthouse](lighthouse.md) docs. :smile:

 Layer-1 infrastructure is a critical component for the ecosystem and relies heavily on contributions from the community.
 Building Ethereum Serenity is a huge task and we refuse to conduct an inappropriate ICO or charge licensing